 Mystras is a spectacular UNESCO site, which incorporates numerous elements of the late Byzantine and Ottoman periods.
 It was one of the most important administrative centers of the Peloponnese, built on a mountainside 5 km from Sparta town.

-Mystras Steps
+Mystras church

-Mystras can be very challenging to visit as it has many steps and people on canes always find Mystras the toughest site to walk.
-I suggest you book a private guide for Mystras, meet him/her at the bottom of Mystras and drive to the top of the fortress so that you could tour while walking down, which will still be lots of stairs descending.
+I suggest you book a private guide for Mystras, meet him/her at the bottom of Mystras, and drive to the top of the fortress so that you can tour while walking down, which will still be lots of stairs descending.
 The paths in Mystras are also very uneven, as well as some being steep.

 If walking down the stairs is not possible, there is plenty to see from the lower entrance and places to sit around.